xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution5.md

 Algorithm:

-- Uniform randomly (IID) color each of the vertices of $V$ by each of the three color.
+- Uniform randomly (IID) color each of the vertices of $V$ by each of the three colors.

 Proof: